craig8196/symbolscript/README.md

 # Also, named arguments just make a mess of things, create a map/struct
 func a ( b c d e f g h i errorHere) -> void
   "This will not return" # and this shows that the string is ignored as the return value b/c it's not 'void'

+# I still haven't figured out if statements though
+if true
+   then
+     pass
+   else
+     pass
+# Of as infix
+x if true else y
 ```